Please ensure Javascript is enabled for purposes of website accessibility

 Guidewire Software (GWRE)

 Guidewire provides property and casualty (P&C) insurers with software platforms that allow them to run their businesses effectively.
 Guidewire’s platforms enable insurance companies to accomplish seemingly all of their core services, from data analytics and digital engagement to underwriting and claims management.
-Guidewire serves more than 350 companies in 32 different countries, including Farmers Insurance and Nationwide.
+Guidewire serves more than 450 companies in dozens of different countries, including Farmers Insurance and Nationwide.

 Q2 Holdings (QTWO)